-God Hasn't Given Up On You
+God Will Never Give Up On You

 You’ve done it again.
 You promised yourself you wouldn’t.
 You told your spouse you were over it.
 You swore to your kids it was the last time.
 You looked into the eyes of your concerned parent and said never again.